FinweLtd/orion360-sdk-pro-examples-android/README.md

 - Get _SensorFusion_ in Java code.
 That will rotate both cameras according to device orientation.
 Bind it to _OrionScene_ AND both _OrionCameras_.
 - Create one _TouchControllerWidget_ in Java code.
 This will map touch gestures to camera control.
 Bind it to _OrionScene_ AND both _OrionCameras_.
 Notice that zooming feature is disabled from rear-view camera.

+> Here the focus is in the use of the binding mechanism, hence a couple of details have been obmitted compared to how a real mirror works: in reality when the user looks up the rear-view image should reflect bottom direction (here: top direction), and the actual mirror effect is also missing i.e. texts should show up backwards in the mirror-view (here: not mirrored).

 ### Overview

 ![alt tag](https://cloud.githubusercontent.com/assets/12032146/20865503/48680d78-ba1d-11e6-93b3-60aeee88271b.png)